Defacto2/database/README.md

 ### Update a Docker container with the latest data

-These instructions are for a Linux or macOS environment with a running a Docker [Postgres container](https://hub.docker.com/_/postgres) with the following assumptions:
+These instructions are for a Linux or macOS environment with a running a Docker [PostgreSQL container](https://hub.docker.com/_/postgres) with the following assumptions:

 - Container name: `pgdb`
 - Database name: `defacto2_ps`